Hints for controlling the behavior of set operations.

 NO_USE_HASH_SET |

-The PQ_SET hint specifies how data is distributed for set operations during distributed execution.
+The PQ_SET hint specifies the data distribution method for set operations during distributed execution.

 Syntax